cloasdata/modernbus/README.md

     seimen/modernbus@0.3.2
 ```

-Dependecies required (will be installed by platformio)
+Dependencies required (will be installed by platformio)
 ```
 	arkhipenko/TaskScheduler@^3.7.0
 	seimen/tinylinkedlist@1.2.0